 Ceilings

 Repair category 1

-Notes Some hairline cracking and staining was noted to some ceilings within the property.
-Ongoing maintenance/element of repair will be required prior to redecoration taking place.
+Notes Some hairline cracking and blemishes were noted consistent with the age of the property requiring an element of repair prior to redecoration taking place.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.